 The directors have assessed whether the use of the going concern assumption is appropriate in preparing these financial statements.
 The directors have made this assessment with respect to a period of at least one year from the date of approval of these financial statements.
 The directors have concluded that there are no material uncertainties related to events or conditions, including Covid-19, that may cast significant doubt on the ability of the Charity to continue as a going concern.
 The directors are of the opinion that the Charity will have sufficient resources to meet its liabilities as they fall due.
 This is because the Charity has sufficient monetary assets, including short term cash balances, which could be readily realised in order to meet liabilities should there be an unexpected curtailment of income.
-In addition, plans are in place to reduce costs if income should significantly fall due to Covid-19.
-Further details are provided in the Future Plans section of the Directors' Report attached to these financial statements.

-1. Principal Accounting Policies (cont'd.)
+1. PRINCIPAL ACCOUNTING POLICIES (Cont'd)